|Scientific Name||Anagallis arvensis L.|

 Additional Crop Information

-Scarlet pimpernell is a weed with high seed densities in the soil seed bank, germination in wide temperature range and low competition (prostrate stem).
+Scarlet pimpernell is highly represented in the soil seed bank.
+Germination occurs over a wide temperature range and in low competition situations (prostrate stem).

-The poisonousness of the weed is discussed controversially (be careful at silage-making and feeding!).
+The poisonousness of the weed is discussed controversially (Apply caution in silage or feed production!).

-A. arvensis can be easy controlled by mechanical weeding and is easily suppressed by dense crop stands.
+A. arvensis can be easily controlled by mechanical measures and is effectively suppressed by dense crop stands.